zoolu-org/zutil/README.md

 # ZUtil

-Collection of some free open source java utilities.
+Collection of some free java utilities.

 Some of the included tools are:
 * [Flags](https://github.com/zooutil/zooutil/blob/main/src/org/zoolu/util/Flags.java) - a simple tool for managing command line options;